wp-plugins/gallery-bank/readme.txt

 <a href="http://gallery-bank.com/" target="_blank">Upgrade to Pro Version</a>

 <a href="https://www.facebook.com/GalleryBank/" target="_blank">Like & Support us on Facebook</a>

+**The following are other recommended plugins by the author of Captcha Bank.**

+* [Captcha Bank](http://wordpress.org/extend/plugins/captcha-bank/) - An easy to use powerful wordpress Captcha Plugin to prevent spam on your site.lbums.
+* [Contact Bank](http://wordpress.org/extend/plugins/contact-bank/) - Contact Bank allows you to add a contact form easilly and simply to a post or a page.

 = Key Features in Standard Version =